On LASSO for Predictive Regression: Simulations

-Finally, we check in Table \ref{tab:coint_coef_analysis} variable screening of the inactive cointegration group $\left(x_{i3},x_{i4}\right)$ in both DGPs 2 and 3, where the true coefficients $\phi_{3}^{0*}=\phi_{4}^{0*}=0$.
-Alasso is effective in preventing both redundant variables from remaining in the regression according to the third column, while in the second column when $n=800$ it omits one variable about 1/3 of chance in DGP 2 and 1/8 of chance in DGP 3.
-In contrast, TAlasso successfully identifies both redundant variables wpa1, as shown in the first column.
-Plasso and Slasso break down in variable selection consistency as theory predicts.
+Finally, as shown in Table \ref{tab:coint_coef_analysis}, we check the variable screening of the inactive cointegration group $\left(x_{i3}^{c},x_{i4}^{c}\right)$ in DGPs 2--4, where the true coefficients $\phi_{3}^{0*}=\phi_{4}^{0*}=0$.
+Alasso is effective in preventing both redundant variables from remaining in the regression according to the third column, while in the second column the chance of omitting one variable is around 40-50\%, indicating that it breaks the cointegration pair but cannot screen out both inactive regressors simultaneously.
+In contrast, TAlasso successfully identifies both redundant variables with significantly higher probabilities, as in the first column.
+Plasso and Slasso break down in variable selection consistency, as our theory suggests.